foolsgoldtoshi-star/foolsgoldtoshi-star-pond-highdesert/docs/en/0000044_sixteen_year_old_alternative_path_discovery.md

 The woman looked up with tired but grateful eyes.
 "That would be amazing!
 I'm trying to get to the train station, but these bus schedules are confusing."

-Maya pulled up the transit app on her phone and walked the woman through the best route, even marking the stops on her paper map.
+Maya pulled up the transit app on her Fairphone and walked the woman through the best route, even marking the stops on her paper map.
 "The 47 bus comes every 15 minutes, and it'll drop you right at the station entrance."

 "You're so kind, thank you!
 Are you on lunch break from school?"